GabrielF98/GRBSNWebtool/Webtool/static/SourceData/README.md

     * `yyyy-mm-deciday` The year, numerical month and  decimal day.

-    * `yyyy-mm-dd-hh:mm:ss` The year, numerical month, day and hours, min, sec.
+    * `utc` = `yyyy-mm-ddThh:mm:ss` UTC time format.
+The year, numerical month, then a T, then day and hours, min, sec.

     * `yyyy-month-dd-hh:mm:ss` The year, month, day and hours, min, sec.